neptunian/react-photo-gallery/docs/README.md

 * Responsive, accessible, composable, and customizable image gallery component
 * Maintains the original aspect ratio of your photos
-* Creates a "masonry" style layout
+* Creates a masonry or justified grid
-* Uses actual image elements, optionally pass in srcSet and sizes attributes
 * Supports row or column direction layout
-* Supports passing in a custom image component for implementation of things like image selection, favorites, captions, or whatever your little heart desires!
+* Provides an image renderer for custom implementation of things like image selection, favorites, captions, etc.
 * SSR app compatible

 ## Preview